arieroos/zingttp/README.md

-ZingTTP: A Language for Testing HTTP Services
+ZingTTP: A language for scripting HTTP Requests.